DataBiosphere/azul/CONTRIBUTING.rst

   author may push to the PR branch.

 * Commits in a PR should not invalidate changes from previous commits in the PR.
-  Revisions that occur during development should be amended into their relevant ancestor.
-However …
+  Revisions that occur during development should be incorporated into their relevant ancestor commit.
+There are various techniques to achieve this (``git commit --amend``, ``git rebase --interactive``, ``git rebase --interactive --autosquash`` or ``git reset`` and committing the changes again but all of these techniques involve rewriting the commit history.
+Rewriting the history of a feature branch is allowed and even encouraged but …

+* … we only rewrite the part of the branch that has not yet been been reviewed.
-* … we don't amend a commit that's already been reviewed.
-Instead we create a new ``fixup!`` commit for addressing the reviewers comments.
+  To modify a commit that has already been reviewed, we create a new ``fixup!`` commit containing the changes that addressing the reviewers comments.

-  Before asking for another review we may amend that commit.
-In fact, amending a ``!fixup`` commit between reviews is preferred in order to avoid continuous chains of redundant fixup commits referring to the same main commit.
+  Before asking for another review, we may amend or rerwrite that ``!fixup`` commit.
+In fact, amending a ``!fixup`` commit between reviews is preferred in order to avoid a series of redundant fixup commits referring to the same main commit.
+In other words, the commits added to a feature branch after a review should all have dictinct titles.

   Considering that we also require frequent rebasing, this rule makes for a more transparent review process.
 The reviewers can ignore force pushes